 “It’s ok, this dress is only $20 bucks from goodwill, we can ruin it” — there you go, girl!

-Meet Nichole, whose obsessed with Apple tree for some reason.
-Well, after photographing their engagement session, and their wedding at the apple orchard farms (Thompson’s Orchard & McDougal’s Orchard), we definitely get obsessed immediately as well!
+Meet Nichole, whose obsessed with the Apple tree for some reason.
+Well, after photographing their engagement session, and their wedding at the apple orchard farms (Thompson’s Orchard & McDougal’s Orchard), we get obsessed immediately as well!
 The trees, the blooms, the color, and everything is so whimsical.
 (To be honest, we had a little regret, why we didn’t have our wedding at the apple orchard instead.
 Seriously).

 We never get enough of sunflowers!
 Stevan family is from New York and happened to visit New Hampshire within the same week, so might as well take this opportunity to have their family photo session in the sunflower field.
 Two growing boys have surely drained their energy, but they just never look tired, especially for the photos.
 Impressive.